Stunning panoramic views

 How to get to the Wittenham Clumps

 The Wittenham Clumps are open 365 days a year.
-There is free car parking at the Wittenham Clumps.
+There is free car parking at the Clumps Car Park (which is always open) and at the Earth Trust Centre.

 Near Wittenham Clumps

 After a visit to Wittenham Clumps, why not explore this stunning area further?
-Stroll to the beautiful Little Wittenham Nature Reserve to wander through its broad leaved woodland and wildflower meadows.
-You can see every tree native to Oxfordshire at the Broad Arboretum, or visit Neptune Wood, planted in 2005 with British, French and Spanish oak to commemorate the 200th anniversary of the Battle of Trafalgar.
+Stroll to the beautiful Little Wittenham Nature Wood; take a look at every tree species native to Oxfordshire in Broad Arboretum; or wander through Neptune Wood which was planted in 2005 with British, French and Spanish oak to commemorate the 200th anniversary of the Battle of Trafalgar.

 Earth Trust has regular family events throughout the year.
 View the latest What's On calendar.